Get generic for Viagra shipped right to your door

-Sildenafil Dosage Guide: What is the Right Dose?
+Sildenafil Dosage Guide: What’s the Right Dose?

-Written by Geoffrey Whittaker
+Written by Erica Garza

 Published 01/20/2021

-Updated 01/10/2024
+Updated 07/17/2024

 Here are the most important facts about sildenafil:

-• Sildenafil (the active ingredient in Viagra) is approved by the FDA for erectile dysfunction and pulmonary arterial hypertension (PAH), a form of high blood pressure in the lungs.
+• Sildenafil (the active ingredient in brand-name Viagra) is approved by the FDA for erectile dysfunction and pulmonary arterial hypertension (PAH), a form of high blood pressure in the lungs.

 • Sildenafil comes in oral tablet form and is available in a range of dosages, from 20mg up to 100mg (milligrams).

-Some versions of sildenafil come in 20mg tablets — these tablets are the generic version of a medication called Retatio.
-This medication was originally developed to treat pulmonary arterial hypertension, but generic Revatio is sometimes used off-label to treat ED.
+This drug was originally developed to treat pulmonary hypertension, but generic Revatio is sometimes used off-label to treat ED.
 Using multiple 20mg tablets, your prescribed dose of sildenafil for ED could be 40mg, 60mg, or 80mg.

-Here’s what you can typically expect from a dosage of sildenafil:
+Here’s what you can typically expect from a dosage of sildenafil.

-50mg Sildenafil
+50mg Sildenafil Dosage

 Since most men with ED notice improvements in their erections and sexual performance from a 50mg dosage, healthcare providers usually start there and either increase or decrease the dosage accordingly.

-100mg Sildenafil
+100mg Sildenafil Dosage

 20 to 25mg Sildenafil